 “I missed more than 9000 shots in my career.
 I’ve lost almost 300 games.
 26 times I’ve been trusted to take the game-winning shot and missed.
 I’ve failed over, and over, and over again in my life.
 And that is why I succeed.” — Michael Jordan

 He is arguably one of the BEST professional basketball players of all time.
 And guess what?
 He was rejected by the high school basketball team and yet, look at what he accomplished because he set goals and he worked his tooshie off to hit those goals.
 The article I just shared in the sentence before talked about how he had a goal to be the best.
-And even after practicing with his team in college, he still went and practiced after so he could BE the best.
+And even after practicing with his team in college, he still went and practiced after and he did it DAILY so he could BE the best.
 And once he mastered that, he tested something different.

 He went on and tried baseball and I think, golf too.
 I mean..
 Hello!